2020 Dhaka South City Corporation election

-The 2020 mayoral election of Dhaka South City Corporation was held on 1 February 2020.
-A total of 6 major candidates participated in the election.
+The 2020 Dhaka South City Corporation election was a local government election held in Dhaka on 1 February 2020 to elect the mayor of South Dhaka and the city council.
+A total of 6 candidates contested the mayoral race.
 The result was a victory for the Awami League candidate Sheikh Fazle Noor Taposh.
-Ishraque Hossain of the Bangladesh Nationalist Party received the second highest number of votes.
-However, on 27 March 2025, the Election Tribunal of Dhaka annulled the election and declared Ishraque Hossain the Mayor.
+In the 100-member city council, the Awami League won 81 seats, while the Bangladesh Nationalist Party (BNP) won 9 seats, and the remaining seats were won by others.
+However, the results were rejected by the main opposition candidate, Ishraque Hossain of the BNP.
+This election was marred by violence, and it was not seen as a free, fair, and credible election.
+In 2024, after the ruling Awami League regime fell, vote rigging by Awami League was confirmed in this election.

-It was one of the first major election in Bangladesh conducted entirely using electronic voting machines (EVMs) alongside the 2020 Dhaka North City Corporation election.
+It was one of the first major elections in Bangladesh conducted entirely using electronic voting machines (EVMs) alongside the 2020 Dhaka North City Corporation election.
 Previously the country had made only limited use of EVMs.
-The ruling party, the Awami League supported the adoption of EVMs.
-Leaders of other parties including the Bangladesh Nationalist Party leaders said they feared the machines would be used for vote rigging.
+The ruling party, the Awami League, supported the adoption of EVMs.
+Leaders of other parties, including the Bangladesh Nationalist Party, said they feared the machines would be used for vote rigging.
 One concern expressed was that the machines do not have a voter-verified paper audit trail.